aprabhav/MyDrive_App_For_Oracle_IoT_Fleet_Monitoring_Cloud/README.md

 However, note that the app does not (and can not) report on the vehicle engine parameters!!!

 The application uses the GPS and Accelerometer present in the android phone.

+Please refer the "MyDrive Android Mobile App User Guide" for more information on how to use this application.